Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore

-The Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC, or IGC-GRTKF) is in charge of negotiating one or several international legal instruments (treaty) to protect traditional knowledge, traditional cultural expressions, and genetic resources in relation with intellectual property, thus bridging existing gaps in international law.
+The Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC, or IGC-GRTKF) is in charge of negotiating one or several international legal instruments to protect traditional knowledge, traditional cultural expressions, and genetic resources in relation with intellectual property, thus bridging existing gaps in international law.
 The IGC is convened in Geneva by the World Intellectual Property Organization (WIPO), and has been meeting regularly since 2001.

-Based on part of IGC's work, the WIPO GRATK Treaty on patents, genetic resources, and associated traditional knowledge was adopted in May 2024.
+Based in part of WIPO IGC's work, the WIPO GRATK Treaty on intellectual property, genetic resources, and associated traditional knowledge was adopted in May 2024.